Ist das Ihr Fahrrad, Mr. O'Brien?

 Ist das Ihr Fahrrad Mr O’Brien?
-(Is this your bicycle, Mr. O'Brien?) is a German biographical radio play about life, works and legacy of Irish modernist writer Brian O'Nolan (Brian Ó Nualláin; 5 October 1911 – 1 April 1966).
+(Is this your bicycle, Mr. O'Brien?) is a German biographical radio play about the life, works and legacy of Irish modernist writer Brian O'Nolan (Brian Ó Nualláin; 5 October 1911 – 1 April 1966).

 Plot summary

 Irish novelist Brian O’Nolan uses numerous pseudonyms for his literary works.
 In this radio-drama, these pseudonyms meet and argue with characters from O’Nolan’s novels and narrations.
 The plot roughly follows O’Nolan’s real life as a student in Nazi-Germany, his return to inter-war Ireland, unemployment and career in the civil service, his declining health, dislike of James Joyce and constant financial troubles.

 In the German original the drama was subtitled ‘’Eine Hörspielcollage aus der Welt der Wissenschaft und des Suffs’’ (A radio play patchwork from a world of science and booze), a claim that was brought to life by creative use of sound footage, music, audio-gags, and music by The Dubliners and other celtic folksingers.